-In some cases, you can apply and qualify for both the FAFSA and the CSS Profile.
+In some cases, you can apply for both the FAFSA and the CSS Profile.
 Here’s how they’re the same, how they’re different and what you need to know to be eligible for either.

 CSS Profile vs. FAFSA